 Keeping Your Head on Straight when Standing or Walking at Your Desk

-Much of the work in today’s offices is conducted on a computer.
-Indeed, a majority of our working lives, as well as a good deal of our personal lives, is spent staring at a screen.
+For anyone reading this content it’s likely that a majority of your work hours—and much of your personal time—are spent staring at this computer screen.
 But, if improperly positioned, monitors can spell trouble for office workers by subjecting them to agonizing neck and shoulder pain.

 Thankfully, these posture-related pains are easy to fix, and it begins with the right equipment.
-An adjustable monitor arm should be a staple in any ergonomic workstation.
-The Ergotron LX Monitor arm offers a wide range of adjustability in both height, depth, and angle, to really customize your monitor setup.
-It is a very bad idea to use a laptop without an external monitor for long periods of time.
+An adjustable ergonomic monitor arm should be a staple in any ergonomic workstation.
+By the same token, it is a very bad idea to use a laptop without an external monitor for long periods of time.
 Keeping the neck bent to look at a laptop display is a formula for neck and shoulder pain.

-Bigger is not necessarily better when it comes to computer monitors.
-If your monitor is too large, you may end up tilting your head forward to see information near the bottom of the display.
-That’s a no-no. For most people, a monitor in the 20″ to 24″ range is ideal, but the squish factor here is the distance of the monitor from your eyes.
-A good monitor stand will let you center the display at the right height and the right distance from your eyes so the top edge of the display is at the 0 degree line (your eyes looking straight ahead) and the bottom of the display is on a -15 degree sight line from your eyes.
+Bigger is not necessarily better when it comes to computer monitors, even though the trend is very clearly towards wider, panoramic displays.
+If your monitor is too large you may end up tilting your head forward to see information near the bottom of the display.
+That’s a no-no. A good monitor mount will let you center the display at the right height and the right distance from your eyes so the top edge of the display is at the 0° line (your eyes looking straight ahead) and the bottom of the display is on a -15° sight line from your eyes.

 The Bottom Line